Our Team | The AIR Equity Initiative

 Program Manager, AIR Equity Initiative

 Arayle Freels is a program manager at AIR.
 She works on the AIR Equity Initiative to fund projects that advance AIR’s mission.
-Ms. Freels works with AIR leadership to implement strategic efforts that connect research, policy, and practice to create a more equitable world.
-She leads the Equity in Education Policy Implementation program which will support the equitable implementation of policy for historically marginalized groups.
+Freels works with AIR leadership to implement strategic efforts that connect research, policy, and practice to create a more equitable world.
+She co-leads the Equity in Education Policy Implementation program which will support the equitable implementation of policy for historically marginalized groups.
 Previously, she was responsible for grant monitoring and development activities for the AIR Fund, an AIR Board of Directors’ initiative that supported innovative projects focused on reducing inequality of opportunities for families and children in education and health, both in the United States and abroad.
-In addition, Ms. Freels contributed to the development of the 2017 National Education Technology Plan and worked on several research and technical assistance projects focused on adult education, workforce development, educational technology, teacher professional development, and STEM education.
+In addition, Freels contributed to the development of the 2017 National Education Technology Plan and worked on several research and technical assistance projects focused on adult education, workforce development, educational technology, teacher professional development, and STEM education.
 She also served as interim president of the AIR BLACC Diaspora Network Employee Resource Group.
-Ms. Freels is a licensed social worker in the state of Maryland where she provides therapeutic services to families, children, and adolescents.
+Freels is a licensed social worker in the state of Maryland where she provides therapeutic services to families, children, and adolescents.
+Freels received a B.S. in Psychology from Howard University and an M.S.W. in clinical and macro Social Work from the University of Maryland Baltimore.

 Program Manager, AIR Equity Initiative

 Jillian Reynolds is a program manager at AIR.
-Ms. Reynolds works with AIR leadership on the AIR Equity Initiative to implement strategic efforts that connect research, policy, and practice to advance AIR’s mission.
-She leads the AIR Scholars and Leaders Awards program which will increase opportunities for underrepresented staff at AIR to advance Mission.
-Previously, she worked on the AIR Fund, a Board initiative to support research on issues related to the reduction of inequality for children and families, where she was responsible for grant monitoring and development activities.
-Reynolds also served on several U.S. Department of Education-funded centers where she developed content and delivered technical assistance to school, district, and state leaders on issues around the integration and implementation of educational and assistive technology and supporting students with disabilities.
+Reynolds works with AIR leadership on the AIR Equity Initiative to implement strategic efforts that connect research, policy, and practice to advance AIR’s mission.
+She co-leads the Scholars and Leaders Awards which aims to expand the diversity of project leads informing research, technical assistance, and systems change at AIR.
+Previously, she worked on the AIR Fund, a Board initiative to support research and technical assistance on issues related to the reduction of inequality for children and families, where she was responsible for grant monitoring and development activities.
+Reynolds served on several U.S. Department of Education-funded centers where she developed content and delivered technical assistance to school, district, and state leaders on issues around the integration and implementation of educational and assistive technology and supporting students with disabilities.
 She also contributed to the development of the 2017 National Educational Technology Plan and worked on the Center on Great Teachers and Leaders team that developed a suite of research-based implementation planning and continuous improvement resources (Equitable Access Toolkit and Implementation Playbook) in response to the U.S. Department of Education’s Excellent Educators for All initiative.
 Prior to AIR, she served with AmeriCorps and worked in youth development for Chicago Public Schools.
+Reynolds received a B.A. in International Relations from Michigan State University and an M.P.A from Cornell University.